- Opening hours

 In the Netherlands, we have laws and regulations against poverty.
 We can help solve your financial problems.
 Or advise on how you can supplement your income.
 We don’t judge the reasons why you are short of money.
 It takes time to solve your financial problems.
 We will support you as long as needed.
 On average that is half a year, sometimes shorter, sometimes longer.

-We expect you to come yourself.
-Be sure to take your Food Bank pass with you.
+- We expect you to come yourself.

 We will help you as soon as possible.
 If necessary, you will have a food package the same week.